Kami/raspberry-pi-ham-radio/radio_bridge/README.md

   - [ ] Ability to on "sleep mode" which will cause the software to only listen for commands during specific time frames (e.g. for 1 minute past 10 minute mark) and if any command is detected during that window, software will go out of sleep mode for the pre-defined amount of time.
+Misc:

+- [ ] Support expiring dict plugin local cache when using process plugin executor.

 DTMF Decoding

-- [ ] Implement Goertzel algorithm based DTMF decoding
+- ~~[ ] Implement Goertzel algorithm based DTMF decoding~~ - Based on the research and micro benchmarking, current FFT based algorithm which utilizes numpy is more efficient than alternative implementations.

+Plugins

+- [ ] Support Jinja templates for cron plugin text strings.

 CI/CD